The Youth we serve

 Supporting youth in building brighter futures

-With our new strategic plan, we will leverage our history and experience to expand innovative youth-led programming, addressing systemic issues that contribute to the over-representation of Black, newcomer, and 2SLGBTQ+ youth at Eva’s.
+With our new strategic plan, we are leveraging our history and experience to expand innovative youth-led programming, addressing systemic issues that contribute to the over-representation of Black, newcomer, and 2SLGBTQ+ youth at Eva’s.
 We are committed to actively involving youth in designing, evaluating, developing, and delivering programs to meet their needs.

 About the survey

-Help provide targeted supports for Black youth in the shelter system
+Help provide targeted supports to Black youth in the shelter system